elisweetlife/VBA-challenge/README.md

 The ticker symbol.

-Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.
+Yearly change from opening price at the beginning of a given year to the closing price at the e nd of that year.

 The percent change from opening price at the beginning of a given year to the closing price at the end of that year.